The Best Cenotes Near Tulum

 PET CEMETERY – Snorkel & Dive

 Famously called Pet Cemetery due to the animal skeletons found inside that can still be seen when diving, one of which is the remains of a prehistoric camel.
-For snorkellers the cave inside it lit up, there are bats everywhere and there are lots of places to explore.
-For advanced divers it’s some of the best diving around because all of the bones and fossils are still in their original position.
-This beautiful cenote is the most difficult to get to out of all the Sac Actun cenotes, but that just means there are less people.
-There is also a rainforest walk at Pet Cemetery with spider monkeys to be found.
+For the snorkellers the cave inside is lit up, there’s bats everywhere and there’s lots of cool places to explore.
+For advanced divers, it’s one of the best cenotes to dive because all of the bones and fossils are still in their original position.
+This beautiful cenote is the most difficult to get to out of all the Sac Actun cenotes due to its remoteness.
+But that just means there are less people when you get there.
+Nearby there’s also a rainforest walk with spider monkeys to be spotted in the trees.

 PRICE: 350 pesos with guide